“Perhaps love is the process of my leading you gently back to yourself.”

 With Self as the leader, the parts work together in harmony, leading to an experience of well-being.

-When we are Parts-Led, it means that some parts are overfunctioning from their natural state (Protectors) and some parts are underfunctioning from their natural state (Exiles), and the system is not working harmoniously.
-Overfunctioning parts can become extreme and are thus often in conflict other parts in what we call polarizations.
-It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it – sometimes referred to as emotional hijacking in other models.
+When we are Parts-Led, it means that some parts are overfunctioning from their natural state and some parts are under-functioning from their natural state, so the system is not working harmoniously.
+Overfunctioning parts can become extreme and are thus often in conflict other parts in what we call “polarizations”.
+It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it, or “blended” with it – sometimes referred to as emotional hijacking in other models.

 Contrary to other theoretical models, these parts do not “show up” when trauma happens.
 These parts are always there from the beginning.
-These parts simply take on burdens (extreme thoughts, beliefs & feelings) and extreme roles during traumatic events and when raised in sub-optimal environments in order to do their best to help the person survive.
+These parts simply take on burdens (extreme thoughts, beliefs & feelings) and extreme roles when they experience traumatic events / sub-optimal environments in order to do their best to help the person survive.
+And then they “blend” with the Self in order to manage our lives and keep us functioning the best way these parts know how.

 In IFS we say: “Parts are not the burdens they carry.”

 So our goal is never to get rid of parts.
+We need all of our parts.
+They help us to function.
 Our goal is to help parts offload their burdens, to release them from their extreme and rigid roles, to free the parts up to function in their more natural states, in turn leading to more harmonious interactions with the rest of the system.

 Part of our work as an IFS therapist is to help our clients bring healing to the Exiles.
 (Exiles are the parts that have been split off by Protectors that came online to protect the Self from exposure to painful experiences.
 In so doing, these Exiles were cast into the shadows and are underfunctioning and stuck back in the time of the painful experience.)
 We facilitate this healing process by helping the client establish a relationship between Self and the Exile, and the client’s Self eventually helps the Exile offload the burdens they have been carrying.
 When clients do this, it frees the Exile to return to its natural state (often bringing important and very helpful qualities back to the system, such as increased energy, vitality, spontaneity, play, creativity, etc.).